Security and trust

 Public passport safety

-- API keys or key hashes.
+- API keys or key hashes

-- Webhook secrets or endpoint URLs.
+- Webhook secrets or signing keys

 Audit logs

-Webhooks
+Webhooks and signing

 Revocation

-The next verify call for that action returns denied immediately.
+| Revoke a permission | The next verify call for that action returns denied immediately. |

-All verify calls for that agent are denied while it is disabled.
+| Disable an agent | All verify calls for that agent are denied while it is disabled. |

-The old key stops working at the next request.
-A new key is shown once.
+| Rotate an API key | The old key stops working at the next request.
+A new key is shown once. |

-The old passport token becomes invalid.
-Anyone with the old link can no longer read scopes or run previews.
+| Regenerate a passport link | The old passport token becomes invalid.
+Anyone with the old link can no longer read scopes or run previews. |

-Current limitations
+Known limitations

 - No provider-native integrations yet.
 Connected agents are represented manually inside BehalfID — BehalfID does not call Ollie, ChatGPT, Claude, or Zapier APIs on your behalf.